lbechberger/LTN-in-Conceptual-Spaces/README.md

 ```
 python ltn_code/run_ltn.py configFile.cfg configName
 ```
 Here, `configFile.cfg` is the name of your configuration file and `configName` is the name of the configuration within that file that you would like to use (i.e., the specific experiment you would like to run).
 After initializing everything (which takes a couple of seconds), the script will display for each iteration the current satisfiability of the given constraints (both labeled data points and rules).
-In the end, the part of the data set that was not used for training is used to test the classification accuracy of the trained networks and some evaluation metrics are printed out.
+In the end, some evaluation metrics for both the training and the validation set are printed out.
 Moreover, if your data has two or three dimensions, colored scatter plots are generated to illustrate the location of the learned concepts in the overall space.